Mississippi in the American Civil War: Jackson

+Edwards

+During the height of the Civil War on May 17, 1863, Confederate soldiers retreated via a nearby property known as "Askew's Landing" after suffering defeat at the Battle of Champion Hill.
+They hastily utilized Askew's Ferry to cross the river, setting it ablaze thereafter to hinder the pursuit of the Union Army.
+As recounted by LegendsofAmerica.com, skirmishes broke out at the Bridgepoint Plantation involving parts of Lieutenant General John C. Pemberton's 4th Brigade under the command of Colonel Alex W. Reynolds.
+These forces were pursued by the 15th Corps of General Ulysses S. Grant's army, led by General William T. Sherman.
+Later, in June of the same year, the plantation again became the scene of a similar skirmish.
+The site of this battle is currently open to the public via a campground named Askew's Landing RV Campground.
+The campground boasts an original barn and camp store that were original to the plantation and hosts various Civil War groups throughout the year.

 Natchez

 During the American Civil War, the Mississippian city of Natchez remained largely undamaged.
 The city surrendered to Flag-Officer David G. Farragut after the fall of New Orleans in May 1862.
 One civilian, an elderly man, was killed during the war, when in September 1863, a Union ironclad shelled the town from the river and he promptly died of a heart attack.
 Union soldiers sent by Ulysses S. Grant from Vicksburg occupied Natchez in 1863.
 The local commander, General Thomas Ransom, established headquarters at a home called Rosalie.

 Ellen Shields's memoir reveals a Confederate woman's reactions to Union occupation of the city.
 Shields was a member of the local elite and her memoir points to the upheaval of Confederate society during the war.
 According to historian Joyce Broussard, Shields's memoir indicates that Confederate men, absent because of the war, were seen to have failed in their homes and in the wider community, forcing the women to use their class-based femininity and their sexuality to deal with the Union Army.

 The 340 planters who each owned 250 or more slaves in the Natchez region in 1860 were not enthusiastic Confederates.
 The support these slaveholders had for the Confederacy was problematic because they were fairly recent arrivals to the Confederacy, opposed secession, and held social and economic ties to the Union.
 These elite planters also lacked a strong emotional attachment to the idea of a Southern nation; however, when the war started, many of their sons and nephews joined the Confederate army.
 On the other hand, Charles Dahlgren arrived from Philadelphia and made his fortune before the war.
 He did support the Confederacy and led a brigade, but was sharply criticized for failing to defend the Gulf Coast.
 When the Union Army came he moved to Georgia for the duration.
 He returned in 1865 but never recouped his fortune; He went bankrupt and in 1870 he gave up and moved to New York City.